MannLabs/alphatims/README.md

 ## Test data

 A small Bruker TimsTOF HeLa DIA dataset with a 5 minute gradient is available for [download here](https://datashare.biochem.mpg.de/s/DyIenLA2SLDz2sc).
+Initial investigation of Bruker TimsTOF data can be done by opening the the .tdf file in the .d folder with an [SQL browser](https://sqlitebrowser.org/).

 ## Usage